James Lind Alliance

 Lyndon MASON - Clinician

-I work as a consultant in foot and ankle, trauma and major trauma at Aintree University Hospital, and as the musculoskeletal system lead at the School of medicine, University of Liverpool.
-I have co-led on foot and ankle research for which we have received both national and international recognition.
-I was involved in the JLA priority setting for Major Trauma in 2017.
+Professor Mason is a consultant in foot and ankle, trauma, and major trauma at Aintree University Hospital, and as the musculoskeletal system lead at the school of medicine, University of Liverpool.
+He co-leads on foot and ankle research for which he has received both national and international recognition.
+He was involved in the JLA priority setting for Major Trauma in 2017.

 Jo MILLARD – PSP Co-ordinator